- Campus Life

 - About Plattsburgh

-Student employment is available to all undergraduate and graduate students currently enrolled in classes at Plattsburgh State University.
+Student employment is available to all undergraduate and graduate students currently enrolled in classes at SUNY College at Plattsburgh.
 To be considered full time, undergraduates must be enrolled in 12 credits and graduates must be enrolled in 9 credits.
 A part time student may work one semester based on the following exceptions: an approved medical reason; or their last semster before graduation.
 For employment during summer or winter break, a student must be registered for summer or winter classes or registered full time for the next semester.

 A US social security number is required for employment.
 Visit The Social Security Administration website for more information.